-Respondents would then select their answer from a scale of choices.
+Respondents then select their answers from a scale of choices.
 The results from multiple respondents are then averaged to calculate a composite customer satisfaction score.

-This is most commonly represented as a percentage wherein 100% indicates that all customers were satisfied.
-This is calculated based on the number of respondents who selected either #4 (satisfied) or #5 (very satisfied), called the ‘top-2-box measure’ as it only considers the top two choices.
+The calculation is usually based on the respondents selecting either #4 (satisfied) or #5 (very satisfied).
+This is called the ‘top-2-box measure’ as it only considers the top two choices.

 “How likely is it that you would recommend our company/product/service to a friend or colleague?”

 They are prompted to select from a scale of 1 to 10, where 10 is ‘very likely’ and 0 is ‘never’.
 Respondents are categorized as ‘promoters’ if they choose scores of 9 or 10.
 ‘Passives’ are those who choose 7 or 8 while ‘detractors’ choose from 0 to 6.
 NPS is determined by subtracting the percentage of ‘detractors’ from the percentage of ‘promoters’.